redhat-nfvpe/container-perf-tools/README.md

 For the all-in-one container, it's expected each tool will be located in its own directory with name cmd.sh.
 For example under directory cyclictest, the cmd.sh is the entrance for cyclictest.
 For testpmd there will be a directory testpmd with cmd.sh under that directory.
-The tool script should expect its arguments/options via enviroment variables.
+The tool script should expect its arguments/options via environment variables.

 The run.sh under the repo root directory is the entrance for the container image.
 Once it is started, it will execute the specified tool based on the yaml specification, with the environment variables in the yaml file.
 The yaml examples for k8s